Faith in protest as young people find fervor on the street

 “That march was so different. … The emotional swelling that we felt of every second passing as we were breathing and praying was a reminder of the seconds of air that George Floyd was gasping for,” said Sharma, a 28-year-old interfaith activist born to a Hindu father and a Sikh mother.

-Many demonstrations have seen protesters honoring the dead by reciting their names in a sort of litany.
+Many demonstrations have seen protesters honoring the dead by reciting their names in what resembles a litany.

 Another common element is the creation of spaces explicitly or implicitly spiritual in nature and symbolism: In Minneapolis, protesters set up a floral altar memorial at the site where Floyd died, while in Houston, a newly painted mural depicts him with an angelic halo and wings.